kelvinnmuia/mern-auth-system/README.md

-# MERN Stack Authentication System Overview
+# MERN Stack Authentication System

 This is a full-stack authentication system built with the MERN (MongoDB, Express, React, Node.js) stack.
 It features user authentication, including sign-up, sign-in, password reset, and logout functionality.
 The system consists of a frontend (client-side) and a backend (server-side), handling authentication using API endpoints and connecting to a MongoDB database.